KitCatLoaf/PythonPollTest/README.md

 Hello all!
 This is here mostly to have as part of my portfolio and to have fun with my friends.

-To use, install main.py and requirements.txt
+To use, install main.py, requirements.txt, and ensure you have python installed.
+If you're on windows add python to path when installing.

 Run 'pip install -r requirements.txt' after navigating to your install directory in terminal.